awsdocs/aws-amplify-console-user-guide/doc_source/monorepo-configuration.md

 # Monorepo build settings<a name="monorepo-configuration"></a>

 When you store multiple projects or microservices in a single repository, it is called a monorepo\.
-You can use Amplify to deploy applications in a monorepo without creating multiple build configurations or branch configurations\.
+You can use Amplify Hosting to deploy applications in a monorepo without creating multiple build configurations or branch configurations\.

 You can save the build settings for a monorepo in the Amplify console or you can download the `amplify.yml` file and add it to the root of your repository\.
 Amplify applies the settings saved in the console to all of your branches unless it finds an `amplify.yml` file in your repository\.
 When an `amplify.yml` file is present, its settings override any build settings saved in the Amplify console\.